A horse can have many injuries, such as:

 Here are some guidelines to help your horse with ST during his recovery:

-- #1: Team up with your veterinarian to determine the best exercise program for your horse.
+- #1: Team up with your veterinarian or other specialist to determine the best exercise program for your horse.

 - #2: Start your horse from the ground, with groundwork.